Who to talk to:

 Steve has been an editor in the games industry since 1998 and has worked across all major magazines both official and unofficial, but jumped into the online space to challenge himself with more consistent deadlines and equally rewrite the way in which online media was delivered.
 He has been with AusGamers since 2005 and helped reshape the editorial direction into what it is today.

 Daniel was a long-term AusGamers member before his regular contributions saw the team reach out to him to become part of our core editorial staff.
 A passionate gamer with a keen eye for big news, Eorl helps out in all areas of our content production and management.
+He is also the batman.

 David Harrison / trog: